TritonDataCenter/manatee-state-machine/README.md

   `async[i-1]`, and `async[0]` replicates from `sync`.
 * `initWal` (string, postgres WAL location): the WAL of the primary when this generation began.
+* `freeze`: if this field is present and non-null, then no peers should make any changes to the cluster state (including both takeovers and incorporating new async peers).
+If present, it may be a boolean or an object describing who froze the cluster and why.
+This is currently used during migration from older versions.

 ### pg config